davwheat-bhasvic/btec-unit-7-cd/README.md

 Your plan **must show that you have read, understood, and taken this into account** (e.g. in an intro or justification).

+### Format

+- Structured
+  - Bullet points, headings, etc
+- May have intro
+- Show what protection gets set up
+- Justify the protections
+- Justify things you left out

 ### Overview

 - protect the IT system